ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

 ## Customize

 This next code hides "sensors" that aren't helpful to see and gives icons and better-looking names to the ones we do want to see.
-We have to scroll up to the top of the **configuration.yaml** file to paste code under `homeassistant:`.
+We have to scroll up to the top of the **configuration.yaml** file to paste the code under `homeassistant:`.
+A good place is right below the `time_zone:` line.

 ```
   customize: